 Outdoor Seating and Dining Areas

-While it may seem like a fairly simple request—outdoor dining set or deep-seating set in your backyard—it isn't always as easy as plopping it down on the first bare patch of grass or concrete.
+While it may seem like a fairly simple request—an outdoor dining set or deep-seating set in your backyard—it isn't always as easy as plopping it down on the first bare patch of grass or concrete.

 A landscape architect or designer can help define each area of a yard, creating spaces for certain activities in subtle ways that tie together everything and facilitates foot traffic.
 Most often this is achieved by using hardscaping features, like setting a dining area apart with low stone walls, yet... allowing quick access to a grill or outdoor kitchen area.